Saadain23/saadain23/README.md

 ###

 <p align="left">I am a Data & Tech enthusiast based in Helsinki.
 Professionally, I've worked as Support Specialist and further into Data Analytics and Web Dev at Free.fi.
-It contained major workload in Data, Google Cloud and development in React, MySQL & Java spring boot.
-Currently working on a smart IoT device management platform.
+It contained major workload in Analytics, Google Cloud and some development in React, MySQL & Java spring boot.
+Currently working on a LLM based smart IoT Data monitoring platform.
 Academically, I am pursuing Software and Systems Engineering.
 In my personal time, I like to explore Data, GenAI and build related web applications and projects.</p>

 ###